akosbalasko/yarle/README.md

 2. Create a Table of Contents note
 3. Export the notebook together with the TOC file
 4. Start yarle and convert your notes

+## Converting Notes to Tana

+Yarle converts your notes to Tana Internal Format.
+To achieve this, the only thing you need to do differently than the default usage is to the output format as Tana Internal Format.
+The conversion will produce one file only called `notes-in-TIF.json`.
+It will contain all of your notes in Tana Internal Format, then you can import this file to Tana.

+### Limitations
+<div id="tana_limitations"><div>

+Currently Yarle (or any other converter), cannot convert images into Tana Internal Format.
+Moreover Yarle converts Evernote tables to Tana as plain text.

+Once Tana Internal Format supports these features, we are glad to fill these gaps in the conversion.